afarr002/Aaron-Reactfolio/README.md

 ## Description

 I wanted to practice building with React, so I decided to test the waters with a static React portfolio.
+I've also never delpoed an application to Netlify before, so I wanted to take on that challenge as well with no mentor, just following the docs to see if I could figure it out!
 This will act as my business card for the start of my development career, helping to showcase some of my skills, and style of building!

 ---